hmdsamarasekara/hmdsamarasekara.github.io/_posts/2023-03-05-Inmarsat-STD-C.md

       <i class="fas fa-satellite-dish hardware-icon"></i>
       <div>
         <strong style="color: #f9fafb;">RTL-SDR Blog L-Band Patch Antenna</strong><br>
         <span style="color: #9ca3af; font-size: 0.875rem;">Includes integrated LNA and filter.
-Can be powered directly from SDR bias-tee.
-Compact for continuous outdoor operation.</span>
+Can be powered directly from the SDR bias-tee.
+Compact and weatherproof for continuous outdoor operation.</span>
       </div>
     </div>
   </div>

   <p>For improved signal quality, a <strong>small satellite dish with an L-band helical feed</strong> can also be used.
-A dish provides additional gain and better signal-to-noise ratio, which becomes especially useful when attempting to monitor multiple channels simultaneously or when operating in environments with higher RF noise.</p>
+A dish provides additional gain and a better signal-to-noise ratio, which becomes especially useful when attempting to monitor multiple channels simultaneously or when operating in environments with higher RF noise.</p>

   <p>Reception can be further improved by adding an <strong>external L-band filtered LNA</strong>, such as the Nooelec SAWbird IO or SAWbird+ IO.
 These devices provide additional amplification while filtering out strong out-of-band signals that might otherwise degrade reception.</p>